NicholasOkoth38/Nicks_Pizza/README.md

 ## Project name
-    - Akan Names
+    - Nicks_Pizza

 ## Project description
-    - Generate Akan names
+    - Create a Pizza Website using what I have learned so far

 ## Author(s) information
     - Nicholas Owino